Faecal Source Tracking

 - Early dialogue with iwi and Regional Councils at an initial hui identified project sampling sites and social processes to underpin stakeholder engagement.
 Long-term aspirations for co-developing solutions, such as tools for assessing land-use suitability, were agreed beyond the life of the current project.

-- Our researchers participated in the Citizen Science Community Freshwater monitoring day at Pūkaha Mount Bruce organised by Landcare Trust NZ.
+- Faecal Source Tracking researchers participated in the Citizen Science Community Freshwater monitoring day at Pūkaha Mount Bruce organised by Landcare Trust NZ.
 This provided an opportunity to provide information on the project to members of the public, Fish & Game and Horizons Regional Council.

 Have a Question?